Victoria, Crown Princess of Sweden: Education

 Victoria studied for a year (1996–97) at the Catholic University of the West at Angers in France, and in the fall term of 1997 participated in a special program following the work of the Riksdag.
-From 1998 to 2000, Victoria resided in the United States, where she studied various subjects at Yale University, New Haven, Connecticut.
+From 1998 to 2000, Victoria resided in the United States, where she studied various subjects at Yale University.

 In May 1999, she was an intern at the Swedish Embassy in Washington, D.C.
 Victoria completed a study program at the Government Offices in 2001.
 In 2003, Victoria's education continued with visits to Swedish businesses, a study and intern program in agriculture and forestry, as well as completion of the basic soldier training at SWEDINT (the Swedish Armed Forces International Centre).

 In 2006, Victoria enrolled in the Ministry for Foreign Affairs' Diplomat Program, running from September 2006 to June 2007.
 The program is a training program for young future diplomats and gives an insight to the ministry's work, Swedish foreign and security policies and Sweden's relations with the rest of the world.
-In June 2009, she graduated with a Bachelor of Arts degree from Uppsala University.
+In June 2009, she graduated with a bachelor's degree in peace and conflict studies from Uppsala University.

 She speaks Swedish, English, French and German.

-Change in status

-Victoria was made crown princess on 1 January 1980 by the 1979 amendment to the Act of Succession of 1810 (Successionsordningen).
-This constitutional amendment introduced absolute primogeniture, meaning that the throne would be inherited by the monarch's eldest child regardless of gender.
-King Carl XVI Gustaf objected to the reform after it occurred—not because he objected to women entering the line of succession, but because he was upset about his son being stripped of the crown prince status he had held since birth.

-When she became heir, she also was made Duchess of Västergötland, one of the historical provinces of Sweden.
-Prior to this constitutional change, the heir apparent to the throne was her younger brother, Carl Philip.
-He is now fourth in line to the throne, behind Victoria and her children.